-UNIVAC DATA COMMUNICATIONS TERMINAL (DCT) 500 CHARACTERISTICS TRANSMISSION CODE 8-level ASCII INTERFACES EIA Standard RS-232/CCITT Internal Modem TRANSMISSION MODE Half duplex or full duplex (2- or 4-wire) TRANSMISSION RATE 110, 150, or 300 bits per second (selectable) PRINTING RATE 30 characters per second FONT SELECTIONS ASCII, EBCDIC A (Business)/G (Scientific) PRINTABLE CHARACTERS 63 plus space PRINT POSITIONS PER LINE 132 (adjustable tractor) PAPER TAPE READER/PUNCH RATE 50 characters per second POWER Standard office receptacle
+CHARACTERISTICS TRANSMISSION CODE 8-level ASCII INTERFACES EIA Standard RS-232/CCITT Internal Modem TRANSMISSION MODE Half duplex or full duplex (2- or 4-wire) TRANSMISSION RATE 110, 150, or 300 bits per second (selectable) PRINTING RATE 30 characters per second FONT SELECTIONS ASCII, EBCDIC A (Business)/G (Scientific) PRINTABLE CHARACTERS 63 plus space PRINT POSITIONS PER LINE 132 (adjustable tractor) PAPER TAPE READER/PUNCH RATE 50 characters per second POWER Standard office receptacle

 8.3.4.
-Remote UNIVAC 9200/9300 System
+Remote SPERRY UNIVAC 9200/9300 Subsystem

-The minimum 9200/9300 System consists of a central processor unit, 8K of main storage, and a printer.
+The minimum SPERRY UNIVAC 9200/9300 System consists of a central processor unit, 8K of main storage, and a printer.
 All other peripherals are options and must be specially ordered.

-The remote 9200/9300 System requires a UNIVAC Data Communications Subsystem (DCS) to enable it to communicate with the 1100/10 Systems.
+The remote 9200/9300 System requires a SPERRY UNIVAC Data Communications Subsystem (DCS) to enable it to communicate with the 1100/20 System.

-The DCS provides communications capability for the 9000 Series Processors.
-Connected to a multiplexer channel, the DCS enables synchronous data transmission at speeds up to 50,000 bits per second between the 9200/9300 System and a 1100/10 System over standard communications circuits.
-The unit is physically small so that two of them can be mounted in space available in the 9200/9200 Processor's main frame.
+The DCS subsystem provides communications capability for the 9000 Series Processors.
+Connected to a multiplexer channel, the DCS enables synchronous data transmission at speeds up to 50,000 bits per second between the 9200/9300 System and the 1100/20 System over standard communications circuits.
+The unit is physically small so that two of them can be mounted in space available in the 9200/9300 Processor's main frame.